Preview Performance November 7

 The MAXlive festival is supported in part by public funds from the New York City Department of Cultural Affairs in Partnership with the City Council and the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

-The MAXlive Festival and the MAXmachina laboratory program are supported in part by Science Sandbox, an initiative of the Simons Foundation, and by the Ettinger Foundation.
+The MAXlive Festival and the MAXmachina laboratory program are supported in part by the Simons Foundation.